LBF38/proxycache/README.md

 This is a small challenge for building a reverse proxy from scratch in Go.

+> [!WARNING]
+> This work is far from being perfect.
+> It works but might not be fully compatible to HTTP standards on caching and other details.

 ## Goals

 Here are the main goals of the project.
 It may evolve across the project's lifetime.